 On May 8, 2014, we refinanced our outstanding indebtedness under our prior revolving credit facility (Prior Facility) and discharged our obligations thereunder by entering into a credit agreement (Credit Agreement) with Goldman Sachs Bank USA and a syndicate of lenders.
 Concurrent with the execution of the Credit Agreement, we terminated the Prior Facility and repaid the outstanding \$245.0 million principal and interest due through draws on the Credit Agreement.
 The Credit Agreement provides for term loans in an aggregate principal amount of \$350.0 million, which mature in May 2021 (Term Loans) and a revolving credit facility of up to \$100.0 million, which matures in May 2019 (Revolving Facility).
-The Term Loans were issued with an original issue discount (OID) of 0.75%, which is being amortized over the term of the Term Loans using the effective interest rate method.
+In February 2015, the Company executed an amendment with Goldman Sachs Bank USA that increased our available borrowing capacity under the Revolving Facility to \$130.0 million.
+The Term Loans were issued with an original issue discount (OID) of 0.75%, which is being amortized over the term of the Term Loans using the straight line method, which approximates the effective interest rate method.
 Borrowings under both the Term Loans and the Revolving Facility bear interest at variable rates payable quarterly.
-The Term Loans are payable in quarterly principal installments of 0.25% of the Term Loans on the last business day of each calendar quarter, beginning on the last business day of September 2014, with the remainder due on the maturity date.
+The Term Loans are payable in quarterly principal installments of 0.25% of the Term Loans on the last business day of each calendar quarter, with the remainder due on the maturity date.

-At the signing of the Credit Agreement, the entire \$350.0 million principal, less the OID, amount of the Term Loans, was funded, and we subsequently borrowed \$100.0 million of indebtedness on our Revolving Facility in connection with the BinOptics Acquisition.
 The Term Loans and Revolving Facility are secured by a first priority lien on substantially all of our assets and provide that we must comply with certain financial and non-financial covenants.
-As of January 2, 2015, we were in compliance with all financial and non-financial covenants under the Credit Agreement.

-As of January 2, 2015, we had \$348.3 million of outstanding Term Loan borrowings under the Credit Agreement with no borrowing availability as of that date.
+As of April 3, 2015, we were in compliance with all financial and non-financial covenants under the Credit Agreement and we had \$347.4 million of outstanding Term Loan borrowings under the Credit Agreement and \$130.0 million of borrowing capacity under our Revolving Facility.
+In addition, under certain conditions, the Company can add up to \$75.0 million to its Term Loans through November 2015.

 In July 2013, we announced that we had licensed GaN process technology from GCS and would be installing such process technology at our Lowell, Massachusetts manufacturing facility.
 This installation effort is expected to be a multi-year process and to involve tens of millions of dollars of investment in capital equipment, license fees, and other related costs and expenses.
-We have a long-term technology licensing and transfer commitment that calls for remaining potential payments by us, as of January 2, 2015, of up to \$4.9 million through July 2016.
+We have a long-term technology licensing and transfer commitment that calls for remaining potential payments by us, as of April 3, 2015, of up to \$4.9 million through July 2016.